 - Refer your manager to Cancer Council’s online Workplace Fact Sheets for employers and workplaces or call Cancer Council 13 11 20.

-There is no wrong or right answer – it is a personal decision that depends on your individual circumstances.
-Sharing details about the diagnosis and treatment may make you feel uncomfortable, or you may not want to answer questions.
-You may be concerned you’ll be treated differently.
+Whether or not you tell your co-workers is a personal decision that depends on what you want to do.
+Sharing details about the diagnosis and treatment may make you feel uncomfortable or you may not want to answer questions.
+You may be concerned your co-workers will treat you differently.

-You can talk to your employer about whether or not you plan to tell your colleagues.
-Points to consider include:
+You can talk to your employer about whether or not you plan to tell your co-workers.
+These are some points to consider:

 - the types of relationships you have with other staff